nowhereman/nowhereman.github.com/_posts/2012-01-05-rails_thread_safe.md

 ##Config Rails in thread safe mode

-In your RAILS_ROOT, open the file `config\environments\production.rb` and uncomment this line:
+In your RAILS_ROOT, open the file `config/environments/production.rb` and uncomment this line:
 `# config.threadsafe!`

 Then add those lines to ensure you can use rake tasks in production env: